magland/jupyter-web-proxy/README.md

 # jupyter-web-proxy

-Securely connect web applications to Jupyter servers via HTTP and WebSocket connections.
+A proxy tool designed for web applications like nbfiddle and dandiset-explorer to connect to JupyterHub resources (such as dandihub).
+It securely manages HTTP and WebSocket connections between web applications and Jupyter servers.

 ## Installation